mwcoile/kMC-linear-PU/README.md

 # linear PU AB polymerization model

 Welcome to documentation for the simple kinetic Monte Carlo (kMC) polyaddition code.
-This can be expanded to additional cases, as described by the paper:[insert link]
+This can be expanded to additional cases, as described by the paper: https://doi.org/10.1002/mats.202100058

-How to run the model:
+How to run the model in a bash shell:
 1. If you have not already compiled the model, run `make` to compile the model
 2. Open the file input.txt, and enter the reaction conditions, kinetic parameters, and simulation size.
-3. Run the model: `./model`
+3. Run the model: `./model` Output results will go in the folder "./Output".

 This code is designed to simulate the one-shot synthesis of linear polyurethanes.
 These are typically produced from a diisocyanate, a short chain extender diol, and a long soft diol.
 For generalizability, these diols and diisocyanates monomers are referred to as A or B, respectively.
 So for the scenario of 1 isocyanate and two diol types (chain extender and soft diol), there would be two A type monomers, and one B type monomer.